May I email the exam to a specified account?

 - Upload the completed exam to MyLaw by the appointed time.

 - Return the exam questions to the classroom by the appointed time.
 One or more boxes will be at the front of the room to receive these items.
-You then have 90 minutes to print the exam and return the printed version to Ms. Gloria Todd.

 Can I use extension cords if using a computer?